bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Entrance refactor
-* Have entrance reducer set isSongChangeDone and/or isSceneChangeDone.
-* Do I want isSongChangeDone and isSceneChangeDone to be mutually exclusive?
-Or to go together?
-Maybe leaning towards going together right now.
-* Ensure that scene change happens when changing song.
 * Can scene change listener be simplified?
 Dispatch scene indices at once instead of listening for isSceneChangeDone?
 * Audit all log transitions.
 Still needed?
 * Make curtain animation smooth.